Leo Fender: Electric basses

-1970 – Music Man and G&L
+1970 and later: Music Man and G&L

-In the 1950s, Leo Fender contracted a streptococcal sinus infection that impaired his health to the point where he decided to wind up his business affairs, selling the Fender company to CBS in 1965.
-As part of this deal, Leo Fender signed a non-compete clause and remained a consultant with Fender for a while.
+In the 1950s, Fender contracted a streptococcal sinus infection that impaired his health to the point where he decided to wind up his business affairs, selling the Fender company to CBS in 1965.
+As part of this deal, Fender signed a non-compete clause and remained a consultant with Fender for a while.
 Shortly after selling the company, he changed doctors and was cured of his illness.
 In 1971, Forrest White and Tom Walker formed the Tri-Sonix company (often incorrectly referred to as "Tri-Sonic"), based in Santa Ana, California.
-Walker and White went to Leo to help finance their company and it evolved into 'Music Man', a name Leo Fender preferred over their name, Tri-Sonix.
+Walker and White went to Fender to help finance their company and it evolved into "Music Man", a name Fender preferred over their name.
 After considerable financing, in 1975, Fender became its president.

 The StingRay bass was an innovative early instrument.
 Though the body design borrowed heavily from the Precision Bass, the StingRay is largely considered the first production bass with active electronics.
 The StingRay's two-band active equalizer, high-output humbucking pickup, and high-gloss finished neck became a favorite of many influential bassists, including Louis Johnson, Bernard Edwards, John Deacon, Ben Orr, John Taylor, Tony Levin, Pino Palladino, Kim Deal, Tim Commerford, Gail Ann Dorsey and Flea.
 Later, a three-band active equalizer was introduced on the StingRay.
 Music Man was active in making amplifiers as well, but the HD-130 Reverb, designed to compete with the Twin Reverb, came at a time when the clean sounds of the Twin were going out of fashion.

-In 1979, Leo Fender and old friends George Fullerton and Dale Hyatt started a new company called G&L (George & Leo) Musical Products.
+In 1979, Fender and old friends George Fullerton and Dale Hyatt started a new company called G&L ("George & Leo") Musical Products.
 G&L guitar designs tended to lean heavily upon the looks of Fender's original guitars such as the Stratocaster and Telecaster, but incorporated innovations such as enhanced tremolo systems and electronics.

+Personal life and death

-In 1979, Fender's wife Esther died of cancer.
-He remarried in 1980; his second wife Phyllis Fender became an Honorary Chairman of G&L. Despite suffering several minor strokes, Fender continued to produce guitars and basses.
-On March 21, 1991, he died, having long suffered from Parkinson's disease.
+In 1934, Fender married Esther Klosky, and the couple remained together until Esther's death from cancer in 1979.
+Fender remarried in 1980; his second wife Phyllis became an Honorary Chairman of G&L. Despite suffering several minor strokes, Fender continued to work.
+On March 21, 1991, he died of complications from Parkinson's disease.
 He was buried at Fairhaven Memorial Park in Santa Ana, California, next to his first wife Esther.
+Phyllis Fender died on July 22, 2020.

-His accomplishments for "contributions of outstanding technical significance to the recording field" were acknowledged with a Technical Grammy Award in 2009.
+Fender's accomplishments for "contributions of outstanding technical significance to the recording field" were acknowledged with a Technical Grammy Award in 2009.
 Fender Avenue in Fullerton, California was named after him.

-Phyllis Fender died on July 22, 2020.